athiru/booking-demo/README.md

 Overview
 ========
-Doctor Appointment Booking Management is a web-based application to **add, remove and update doctor's appointment** from a set of **available time-slots in a calendar**.
+Doctor Appointment Booking Management is a simple web-based application to **add, remove and update doctor's appointment** from a set of **available time-slots in a calendar**.
 For demo purposes, all bookings are stored in AWS RDS free tier account.
 The bulk of the code written in PHP and JavaScript.

 File Structure:
-config/       				configuration file
+config/       				configuration file\n
 css/          				CSS files
 js/           				JS functions
 php/          				PHP functions & include files